 Students from other countries are welcome to apply for admission to the University of Michigan-Dearborn.
 The following documents must be received before an admissions decision can be made:

 Application for Undergraduate Admission

 - You may submit your application first, and send additional materials afterwards; however a complete packet with all necessary application components will expedite the admissions decision.
 All correspondence must be in English, and must contain the full name of the applicant with the family surname underlined.
-Once the application has arrived, applicants will be notified of any missing items.
 Applications will not receive a final evaluation until all required materials have been received.

 - If you are already in the U.S. studying on an F-1 or J-1 visa, please indicate F-1 or J-1 on the “Type of Visa” section on the Application for Undergraduate Admission.